stef-cruz/our_neighbourhood/README.md

 ## Deployment

-This project's source code is hosted on GitHub and deployed to Heroku.
+This project's source code is hosted on GitHub and deployed to Render.
 It was created using Pycharm.

 A clone of this repository was made locally, and the changes were deployed directly in the master branch.
 The commands used to push the changes were `git add .`, `git commit -m "message"` and `git push`.
 All the commits can be clearly identified by a concise and meaningful message.